cole8888/SRNE-Solar-Charge-Controller-Monitor/Arduino-Version/README.md

 ### Libraries
 The libraries this project uses are:
-- https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino (2 LINES MUST BE MODIFIED!)
+- https://github.com/smarmengol/Modbus-Master-Slave-for-Arduino (**2 LINES MUST BE MODIFIED!**)
 - https://github.com/nRF24/RF24 (Only for multiple controllers)
 - https://github.com/nRF24/RF24Network (Only for multiple controllers)
 - https://github.com/knolleary/pubsubclient (Only in my setup)
 - https://github.com/fdebrabander/Arduino-LiquidCrystal-I2C-library (Only in my setup)
+- https://github.com/Zanduino/BME680 (Only in my setup)
+- https://github.com/adafruit/Adafruit_ADS1X15 (Only in my setup)

-### Modbus library modifications
+#### Modbus library modifications
 The charge controllers will always respond to address 255.
-This is handy since some charge controllers appear to be using unexpected addresses.
-Unfortunately the library I am using for modbus does not initially support addresses above 247, so we need to make two small changes to it.
+This is handy since some charge controllers appear to be using unknown addresses.
+Unfortunately the library I am using for modbus does not support addresses above 247, so we need to make two small changes to it.

 Open the your arduino libraries folder and open the `Modbus-Master-Slave-for-Arduino-master` folder, then `ModbusRtu.h`.
 Search for `247` and you should find these two sections: